Date of Degree

 Copyright 2012 Kathryn Michele Kauper

 Kauper, Kathryn Michele.
-"Portraits of good intentions: diversity education in the commonplaces as experienced by preservice social studies teachers." dissertation, University of Iowa, 2012.
+"Portraits of good intentions: diversity education in the commonplaces as experienced by preservice social studies teachers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.